 Where the number of applications for admission is greater than the published admission number, applications will be considered against the criteria set out below.
-After the admission of pupils with statements of Special Educational Needs, Education Health and Care Plan where the school is named on the statement, the criteria will be applied in the order of priority as shown below to assist in the decision making process.
+After the admission of pupils with statements of Special Educational Needs, Education Health and Care Plan where the school is named on the statement, the criteria will be applied in the order of priority as shown below to assist in the decision making process (before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
+As a result of this, the published admissions number will be reduced accordingly):